 Professional Licensing Defense

 Medical professionals, physicians especially, are subject to many potential actions and disciplinary processes with regard to the various licenses and board certification they may hold.
 Little Health Law’s medical license defense attorneys draw on extensive background and experience to protect the licenses of medical professionals.
-While much of our law practice is devoted to physician representation, we also represent pharmacists, nurses, nurse practitioners, clinical nurse specialists, nurse midwives, certified clinical psychologists, clinical social workers, counselors, physical therapists, occupational therapists, social workers and others.
+While much of our law practice is devoted to physician defense and representation, we also represent pharmacists, nurses, nurse practitioners, clinical nurse specialists, nurse midwives, certified clinical psychologists, clinical social workers, counselors, physical therapists, occupational therapists, social workers and others.

 Professional Credentialing for Healthcare Professionals

 All hospitals, insurers and other entities desire, of course, to ensure that their physicians are qualified, competent and have proper training for the purpose the physician will serve.
 This process, most often referred to as “credentialing,” can be taxing and lengthy, often taking more than three months to complete the submission of initial and supplemental paperwork and correspond with an entity’s credentialing department.
-For the physicians and other medical professionals, the process can also be hazardous professionally, as a problem raised in the credentialing process with one entity can have a domino affect that impacts credentialing with other entities.
+For the physicians and other medical professionals, the process can also be hazardous professionally, as a problem raised in the credentialing process with one entity can have a domino effect that impacts credentialing with other entities.

 Hospital Credentialing